 The bathtub and shower are draining water much slower than normal.

 During a shower, water does not drain and then rises above your feet.

 There is a noticeable odor in the bathroom near the shower.

 When it comes to taking matters into your own hands, there are a few methods that have helped other homeowners.
 For example, you can try using a plunger to remove the clogged drain or use homemade solutions of baking soda and white vinegar, instead of utilizing any harmful chemicals.
-However, none of these home solutions are nearly as effective as consulting a trained professional.
+However, none of these home solutions are nearly as effective as consulting a professional drain cleaning company.

 Why and When to Call the Plumber